Diamante-Smith/Active-Directory/README.md

 - In PowerShell type ping and DC-1's private IP address and press enter

+- If the output says "Destination host unreachable," then they are probably in different virtual networks, or DC-1's firewall is probably still on, or ping is being blocked somehow.

 (insert pic 19:38)

 - Type in powershell ipconfig /all